mimosa/ansj_seg/README.md

 ]
 ```

-*PS.* Built and tested on jRuby 9.1.6
+*PS.* Built and tested on JRuby 9.1.6